 Also, studies suggest that pregnant and breastfeeding women should avoid IF.
 Mark Sisson has a great post in which he explains why IF may not be an effective weight loss tool for pre-menopausal women or even women in general.

-No diet plan lots all and you'll have to try how IF works for you.
+No diet plan fits all and you'll have to try how IF works for you.
 If you experience side effects like sleeplessness, anxiety, irregular periods, or hormone imbalance, you should avoid IF.

 Do you like this post?
 Share it with your friends!